Speaking Out movement: WWE

 Travis Banks was accused of emotional abuse by former student Millie McKenzie, who had a relationship with Banks while aged 17.
-McKenzie also stated that Banks has had similar relationships with other trainees.
+McKenzie also stated that Banks had similar relationships with other trainees.
 Banks responded to the allegations via a statement.
 McKenzie proceeded to tweet screenshots of a text conversation between the two where Banks, who seemed to be intoxicated by the nature of his messages, had stalked McKenzie and was harassing her in a hotel room.
-Banks would be released by Progress Wrestling and WWE following the allegations and his profile was also deleted from WWE.com.
+Banks was released by Progress Wrestling and WWE following the allegations and his profile was also deleted from WWE.com.

 Ligero was accused of indecent assault, sending inappropriate messages, and engaging in inappropriate conduct.
 While he denied the indecent assault allegation, he admitted that he did send inappropriate messages and engaged in inappropriate conduct.
-Ligero would be released by Progress Wrestling and WWE following the allegations and his profile was also deleted from WWE.com.
+Ligero was released by Progress Wrestling and WWE following the allegations and his profile was also deleted from WWE.com.

 Velveteen Dream was accused of having inappropriate communications with minors as well as attempting to groom them.
 He had previously been accused of sending inappropriate photos to minors several months earlier, which at that time he denied.
 Following Velveteen Dream's return on the August 12, 2020 episode of NXT, which was met with heavy criticism from fans, Triple H stated that WWE had investigated the allegations and they "didn't find anything".
 Following his release, Velveteen Dream issued a statement denying the allegations on May 24, 2021, and his profile was deleted from WWE.com.

 NXT UK referees Joel Allen and Chris Roberts were released by WWE on June 30 following allegations against them.

-WWE released a statement concerning Devlin and Riddle saying they took the matters seriously and were looking into it.
-WWE would later issue a second statement saying that they would take action upon those who were arrested and/or convicted.